 Vitamin B1, or thiamine present in split peas convert carbohydrates into energy that can be utilised in your body.
 It also has significant effects on the brain, improves your sharpness of thought and can even balance your mood.
 It can also have a considerable effect on the digestive system as it creates acid in the stomach to ensure proper digestion of food.

-Whilst protein is contained in split peas, it is half way down the list of nutritional benefits.
+Split peas nutrition is half way down the list of nutritional benefits.
 It is not advisable to ‘overdose’ on dishes containing split peas unless you are in tip top health at the onset.
 There are potential side effects of consuming too much copper in your diet.